albertfrancajosuacosta/Dataset-Concept-Drift-To-retrain-how-to-retrain-or-not-to-retrain-That-is-the-question/README.md

-# Dataset---Concept-Drift-To-retrain-or-not-to-retrain-that-is-the-question
+# Dataset---Concept Drift and Reaction Strategies: A Comprehensive Analysis Using Descriptors

-Repository for sharing the datasets used in the article "Concept Drift to retrain or not to retrain that is the question".
+Repository for sharing the datasets used in the article "Concept Drift and Reaction Strategies: A Comprehensive Analysis Using Descriptors".